Timișoara Traian Vuia International Airport: Terminals

 Terminal A is the oldest terminal, built in 1964 and modernized in 2002.
 The initial construction was small, but at the end of 2010 the area of the terminal doubled by the inauguration of its extension (2,000 m2).
 The expansion was necessary due to the increase in traffic, but also for the separation of passenger flows.
 The terminal will be dedicated to flights to non-Schengen destinations, with an estimated annual traffic of 180,000 passengers.
 It currently operates as a terminal for domestic flights and has a processing capacity of 500 passengers per hour and three boarding gates.
 This is where most Romanian airlines operate.

 Terminal B was inaugurated in 1980, then expanded and modernized in 2004.
 It is the largest terminal, with a processing capacity of 800 passengers per hour and nine boarding gates.
 At the same time, it is the terminal from which most companies operate.
 Once Romania enters the Schengen area, the international status of the terminal will be lost, as flights departing from and arriving at this terminal will be considered domestic flights.
 Currently, the terminal is only intended for international flights.

 The external arrivals terminal was inaugurated on 29 July 2021.
 Groundbreaking for the new terminal took place in 2019.
-It covers an area of 4,383 m2 and is optimized for three passenger flows, with three baggage check-in conveyors, ten document checkpoints and three customs checkpoints.
+It covers an area of 4,383 m2 and is optimized for three passenger flows, with three baggage check-in conveyors, 10 document checkpoints and three customs checkpoints.

+A new 12,000 m2 departures terminal (dedicated to Schengen flights) was inaugurated in March 2024.
+The capacity of the airport increased by 150% as eight new boarding gates, 20 check-ins and 10 document checkpoints were built.
+Alongside there are six new security checkpoints, shopping and catering facilities.